Sign in

 Sep.
 02, 2024

-Today&#;s ultra-realistic permanent botanicals are taking the world by storm, most notably trendy, high-end restaurants, hotels and fashion brands&#;and increasing numbers of flower businesses are working with faux flowers, foliages and plants almost exclusively
+Today's ultra-realistic permanent botanicals are taking the world by storm, most notably trendy, high-end restaurants, hotels, and fashion brands—and increasing numbers of flower businesses are working with faux flowers, foliages, and plants almost exclusively.

-Shuoliang supply professional and honest service.
+Shuoliang supplies professional and honest service.

 By Jill Brooke

-When Floratorium&#;s Carlos Franqui started out as a florist after a career in fashion and advertising, he noticed fellow florists focusing on indoor arrangements, weddings and bouquets. &#;I wanted to differentiate myself,&#; he recalls.
-What could he do different, he asked himself. &#;Then it hit me.
-Instead of focusing on the inside of a shop, I realized the outside of buildings needed flowers too.&#;
+When Floratorium's Carlos Franqui began his journey as a florist after leaving a career in fashion and advertising, he observed that many other florists focused on indoor arrangements, weddings, and bouquets.
+"I wanted to stand out," he recalls.
+He asked himself what could set him apart.
+"Then it hit me.
+Instead of only concentrating on the inside of a shop, I realized the exterior of buildings deserved flowers too."

 Ragon House